 Chat with a local specialist who can organize your trip

 Viewing the Northern Lights is an experience like no other, and Norway is the perfect destination for travelers keen on seeing it for themselves.
-Read on for the best places to witness this awe-inspiring phenomenon, along with some tips for planning your adventure.
+See them from a fishing village in the Lofoten Islands, after a day of dogsledding in Tromsø, or from a glass-front sauna in a luxury resort.
+Read on for more of the best places to witness the phenomenon, along with some tips for planning your trip.

 The word is out on the Lofoten Islands, especially in summer.
 Traveling in the off-season is an ideal option to bypass the crowds—and luckily, it's easy to go at any time of year.
 Here's what you can expect to find September through May.